Quick ViTs: Speeding up Vision Transformers through Equivariance: Limitations

 \section{Limitations}

 In this work, we limit our scope to an extensive study of the \octicg group and leave larger dihedral groups for future work.
-We follow baseline training recipes without hyperparameter tuning, and we do not conduct an extensive ablation study of the share of features per irrep or scale the size beyond ViT-H. We aim to explore this in future work.
-Moreover, we do not realize the full throughput potential of our octic layers, as illustrated by lower throughput gains than FLOPs savings.
-Our results show promise in continuing work in this direction.
+A theoretical discussion regarding scaling to larger dihedral groups is given in Appendix~\ref{appendix:larger-dihedral-groups} for reference.
+We follow baseline training recipes without hyperparameter tuning, and we do not conduct an extensive ablation study of the share of features per irrep or scale the size beyond ViT-H.